Capability Maturity Model Integration: History

 According to the Software Engineering Institute (SEI, 2008), CMMI helps "integrate traditionally separate organizational functions, set process improvement goals and priorities, provide guidance for quality processes, and provide a point of reference for appraising current processes."

 Mary Beth Chrissis, Mike Konrad, and Sandy Shrum Rawdon were the authorship team for the hard copy publication of CMMI for Development Version 1.2 and 1.3.
 The Addison-Wesley publication of Version 1.3 was dedicated to the memory of Watts Humphry.
 Eileen C. Forrester, Brandon L. Buteau, and Sandy Shrum were the authorship team for the hard copy publication of CMMI for Services Version 1.3.
 Rawdon "Rusty" Young was the chief architect for the development of CMMI version 2.0.
 He was previously the CMMI Product Owner and the SCAMPI Quality Lead for the Software Engineering Institute.

 In March 2016, the CMMI Institute was acquired by ISACA.

-CMMI topics
+In April 2023, the CMMI V3.0 was released.

+Topics

 Representation

 In version 1.3 CMMI existed in two representations: continuous and staged.
 The continuous representation is designed to allow the user to focus on the specific processes that are considered important for the organization's immediate business objectives, or those to which the organization assigns a high degree of risks.
 The staged representation is designed to provide a standard sequence of improvements, and can serve as a basis for comparing the maturity of different projects and organizations.
 The staged representation also provides for an easy migration from the SW-CMM to CMMI.

 In version 2.0 the above representation separation was cancelled and there is now only one cohesive model.